monocongo/climate_indices/docs/index.rst

 Indices Processing
 ----------------------------------

-Included are scripts which compute one or more indices for either gridded or US climate division input dataset types.
+Included are scripts which interact with the core computational package to compute one or more climate indices.
 These are ``process_grid.py`` which is used to compute indices from gridded NetCDF datasets, and ``process_divisions.py`` which is used to compute indices from US climate division NetCDF datasets.

-These Python scripts are written to be run at the command line.
-For example:
+These Python scripts are written to be run via bash shell commands, i.e.

 ``$ python process_grid.py <options>``

 +------------------------+-------------------------------------------------+
 | Option                 | Description                                     |